Kitware/geowatch/docs/install_python_pyenv.rst

     pyenv shell $CHOSEN_PYTHON_VERSION

     # Create the virtual environment
-    python -m venv $(pyenv prefix)/envs/pyenv-watch
+    python -m venv $(pyenv prefix)/envs/pyenv-geowatch

     # Activate the virtual environment
-    source $(pyenv prefix)/envs/pyenv-watch/bin/activate
+    source $(pyenv prefix)/envs/pyenv-geowatch/bin/activate

-Once you are in a virtual environment (managed by either conda or pyenv), the WATCH Python module can then be installed with ``pip`` via the following command, where ``/path/to/watch-repo`` is the absolute path to the directory containing to WATCH repo.
+Once you are in a virtual environment (managed by either conda or pyenv), the GEOWATCH Python module can then be installed with ``pip`` via the following command, where ``/path/to/geowatch-repo`` is the absolute path to the directory containing to GEOWATCH repo.

 NOTE: It is important you install the module with the editable (``-e``) flag, otherwise changes you make to the module, will not be reflected when you run